mcneel/developer.rhino3d.com/_guide_topics/rhinocommon/using-nuget.md

 ## Footnotes
 [^1]: This means that if you install the Grasshopper NuGet package, the matching RhinoCommon package will be installed automatically.
 [^2]: If your project already references one of the above assemblies, don't worry!
 NuGet will handle it.
-[^3]: You might have noticed that the references created by these packages have `CopyLocal` set to `true`.
-Again, don't worry.
-We've included some MSBuild witchcraft that will ensure that `CopyLocal` is set to `false` when compiling your project, regardless of what it says in the Properties pane.

 [RhinoCommon]: https://www.nuget.org/packages/rhinocommon
 [Grasshopper]: https://www.nuget.org/packages/grasshopper